graphql-java-kickstart/graphql-java-tools/README.md

 * `useDefaultGenericWrappers`: Defaults to `true`.
 Tells the parser whether or not to add it's own list of well-known generic wrappers, such as `Future` and `CompletableFuture`.
 * `allowUnimplementedResolvers`: Defaults to `false`.
 Allows a schema to be created even if not all GraphQL fields have resolvers.
 Intended only for development, it will log a warning to remind you to turn it off for production.
 Any unimplemented resolvers will throw errors when queried.
 * `objectMapperConfigurer`: Exposes the Jackson `ObjectMapper` that handles marshalling arguments in method resolvers.
 Every method resolver gets its own mapper, and the configurer can configure it differently based on the GraphQL field definition.
+* `preferGraphQLResolver`: In cases where you have a Resolver class and legacy class that conflict on type arguements, use the Resolver class instead of throwing an error.

+  Specificly this situation can occur when you have a graphql schema type `Foo` with a `bars` property and classes:
+    ```java
+    // legacy class you can't change
+    class Foo {
+      Set<Bar> getBars() {...returns set of bars...}
+    }

+    // nice resolver that does what you want
+    class FooResolver implements GraphQLResolver<Foo> {
+      Set<BarDTO> getBars() {...converts Bar objects to BarDTO objects and retunrs set...}
+    }
+    ```
+    You will now have the code find two different return types for getBars() and application will not start with the error ```Caused by: com.coxautodev.graphql.tools.SchemaClassScannerError: Two different classes used for type```
+    If this property is true it will ignore the legacy version.